Monday, April 17, 2006

 As for Owen's comment about wanting to join Wyrd Visions -- all I can say is that he sounded completely serious when he said it.
 There was no sarcasm at all in the tone of his voice.
 I don't claim to know Owen, however, and he may well of been kidding with me.

-Anonymous MYST said ...
-(24/4/06 2:57 PM) :
+Anonymous Anonymous said ...
+(24/4/06 2:57 pm) :

 OMG